 The Tokyo Metro area is a treasure trove of shopping, hiking, shrines, and much more.
-However, it's going to be intensely crowded during the summer of 2020.
+However, it's going to be intensely crowded during the summer of 2021, even accounting for the delays caused by the 2020 coronavirus pandemic.
 Not only will most schools in Japan be on summer vacation, but the Japanese holiday of Obon is happening right after the Olympics end, meaning that trains and planes will be packed even after the events finish.

 If you want to have a satisfying overnight trip and get a taste of what Japan is normally like, you'll have to go a little off the beaten path.
 Here are the best three Tokyo Olympics side trips that can be covered in two days or less.

 Though these islands are technically part of Tokyo's administrative area, they're nothing like the skyscraper-covered metropolis.
 Nine of the islands are currently inhabited, but their total population is only around 25,000 people.

 Oshima, the largest island, is home to an active volcano—Mt.
 Mihara—which is closely monitored by the government, but still considered a potential threat to locals.
 Still, the island is a paradise for nature lovers who don't want to be too far removed from creature comforts.
 A few islands farther south, Miyakejima Island also has an active volcano, but is much more secluded.